eema300/spotify-status-bar/README.md

 ## Description
 **For MacOS only**
 Displays the current song in the menu bar.
-Click on it to open the menu.
+Click on it to open the menu.<br>
 Menu:
 * play/pause
 * Quit